wxcctechsummit/holcct2107/labslive/lab5.md

 ---
-title: "Lab 5: Intelligent IVR using CCAI"
+title: "BONUS Lab 5: Intelligent IVR using CCAI"
 ---
 <p align="center">
   <img src="https://ayankovs-ccp-s3.s3.eu-west-3.amazonaws.com/CiscoLiveLogo.jpg">
 </p>

-In this Lab, we will go through the tasks that are required to setup **Contact Center AI with the Voice Bot and Text to Speech capabilities**.
+In this Lab, we will go through the tasks that are required to setup **Contact Center AI with the Voice Bot and Text-to-Speech (TTS) capabilities**.

 # Table of Contents